rytilahti-juuso/seating-order-organizer/README.md

   - The code returns always the name that the participant has inputted in the `names` column.
 So if someone has a wish were reads e.g. `matti meikäläinen` and Partipant has inputted his name on the event signup correctly `Matti Meikäläinen` you will see that in the excel the used name is `Matti Meikäläinen`.

 # Color and style formatting meaning:
 - If font is red it  means that the participant has special wishes (e.g. "I would like to sit next to the other old students") or they have typos in their wishes.
+Red font color overrides all other font colors!
+- If font color is not black or red, it means that that person have mutual wish with someone outside their own "mutual wish pool".
+That mutual wish is still inside the non-mutual seating order (inside the group separated by empty cells).
+If you do not see any other cell with same font color in that same group and there is a red font color cell, the pair is that red font color cell name because special wishes override mutual wish font color!
+- Default font color is black.
 - The background color rotates between five different colors.
 This is so that there can't be a mixup of two persons belonging the same group.
 Consider example below:
 ```
 0 1